Unique-Divine/Commonplace-Book/commonplace-book.md

 - Gain high-level understanding of the keywords, enough that you could explain these concepts off the top of your head.
 Understand how they work and their significance.
 - [Intro to PyTorch | Tutorial](https://youtu.be/pWrwyOsho5A)

-##### 2.1.3.2.1.
-Libraries | PyTorch

-ignite, fastai, skorch

 #### 2.1.3.3.
 Blogging

-#### 2.1.3.4.
-Python DS Handbook

-It's Tuesday, August 18th and there are about two weeks until the semester starts.

-I could definitely do with improving my Python data analysis fundamentals before the semester starts.
-Both the Python DS Handbook and Wes Mickinney's book are awesome resources that I could use to up my skills.
-So here, I'm proposing a 6 day project to quickly and efficiently milk these resources.

-#### 2.1.3.5.
-Motivation:

-I've been trailing off on too many tangents.
-My recent project involving LSTMs sent me on an RNN binge that turned into a neural network binge that turned into a deep learning and AI binge.
-This isn't necessarily a bad thing.
-Some of that playful curiosity and interest was reignited in delving in this exploration.
-Heck, I even started reading academic papers for fun again.

-Perhaps I'd lost sight of my true mission because I got too engrossed in the daily grind and tasks in front of me.
-Stopping to consider my interests didn't even cross my mind because lately I keep having to put out new fires.
-So, I took a step back.
-I wrote, I thought, and I've read a lot in the past few days.
-I burned through dozens of books and articles, particularly on finance, investing, deep learning, metalearning, and productivity.
-And, I'm ready to go back and apply some more of what I've learned.

-#### 2.1.3.6.
-Proposal:

-You (I) have 6 full days to accomplish the follow, starting now:

-- Read (and highlight), note-take from Python DS Handbook.
-    -   This is a pace of roughly 40 pages per day.
-Try to get through 100 a day.
-    1.  **Skim**.
-Search for interesting content you want to learn and relevant sections.
-Mark or record these sections for reading.
-    2.  **Read and Highlight** the sections you want to learn in more detail.
-- Create content from the notes in the DS Handbook.
-This includes but is not limited to
-    -   creating anki cards
-    -   adding to your cookbook
-- Depending on how early you finish, you can decide whether you'd gain more from going through Wes's book or some other resource.
-- **Also**, study 1-2 hours of Japanese to catch up on reps each day and exercise 30 minutes minimum.

-#### 2.1.3.7.
-Reflection

-##### 2.1.3.7.1.
-At a high level, tell me what happened:

-Surprise surprise.
-I didn't finish the reading goal, however this does not mean that the project was a failure.
-I believe I discovered pretty quickly in working on this reading project that I wasn't making the most time-efficient gains from taking a bottom-up approach to NumPy.

-##### 2.1.3.7.2.
-What to change for future projects:

-I saw specific examples of NumPy concepts that would've helped me so much in my recent ML for Finance course.
-And the crazy thing was, I didn't need to know a lot of this info cold.
-I would've benefit just as much from having the familiarity of recognizing what utilities were even possible.
-Even just reading through the sections on broadcasting, masking, and universal functions would've helped me greatly.

-If I could go back in time 3 months, I would read and highlight through this book cover to cover.
-I would take notes on some of the concepts and utilities available and potentially add them to a cookbook instead of making Anki card active recall questions of everything.

-The time saved using the text as a reference instead of a tutorial would've helped me spend more time working on end-to-end projects, where my learning environment was stimulating, motivating, and had clear transferable value to potential employers and others around me.

-##### 2.1.3.7.3.
-Key Takeaways:

-1. Read first.
-2. Archive.

 ---